Hug! Pretty Cure Futari wa Pretty Cure: All Stars Memories: Production

-On 17 March 2018, it was announced that there a film featuring Futari wa Pretty Cure was in the works, and the film's title was announced on June 17 of the same year.
-The 15th anniversary film of the Pretty Cure franchise, it is a crossover between the current series Hug!
-Pretty Cure and the inaugural series Futari wa Pretty Cure, and marks the first time since 2016 where all of the Pretty Cures appear at once.
+On 17 March 2018, it was announced that there a film featuring Futari wa Pretty Cure was in the works, with its title announced on June 17 of the same year.
+The 15th anniversary film of the Pretty Cure franchise, it would be a crossover between the current series Hug!
+Pretty Cure and the inaugural series Futari wa Pretty Cure, and would mark the first time since 2016 where all the Pretty Cures appear at once.

-Similar to Pretty Cure Dream Stars!, in addition to Hiroshi Miyamoto returning as director, the film combines cel animation and computer-generated animation.
+Similar to Pretty Cure Dream Stars!, which was also directed by Hiroshi Miyamoto, the film combines cel animation and computer-generated animation.
 The Pretty Cure dialogue was recorded twice, and the CGI sequence started in January 2018, ahead of Hug!
 Pretty Cures premiere.
 Production of the cel animation started in August 2018.

 The Miracle Light for the movie is the Miracle Memories Light (ミラクル♡メモリーズライト, Mirakuru♡Memorīzu Raito), and the first 200,000 children received the Mirai Crystal~Cure Yell and Cure Black~ (ミライクリスタル〜キュアエール&キュアブラック〜, Mirai Kurisutaru〜Kyua Ēru & Kyua Burakku〜) as a present.

 There were several tie-ins with Yokohama City.
 A Pretty Cure special stage dance involving the Kanto Gakuin University cheerleading dance team Fits was held at Minato Mirai Smart Festival 2018.
 A fifteenth anniversary exhibition was held at Yokohama Landmark Tower for eight days, and Mizuki Yamamoto, who appeared in the film as the reporter, hosted a women-only space called "PRECURE GIRLS 'NIGHT" on September 21.
-On October 21, the week before the film release, a premiere screening was held at Yokohama Burg 13, and all the 55 Pretty Cure costumes appeared at Grand Mall Park.
-In addition, various places in Yokohama City including Yokohama Minato Mirai 21 are used as a part of the stage everywhere in the work including the first scene.
+On October 21, the week before the film's release, a premiere screening was held at Yokohama Burg 13, and the costumes of the 55 Pretty Cure appeared at Grand Mall Park.
+In addition, various places in Yokohama City are included in the film, such as Minato Mirai 21 appearing in the first scene.